 I went the next year and got on the tour.
 And now five years later, it will be my fifth year going in the season.
 It was probably the best decision I ever made to go do that little free ride contest.
 Had I not done that I probably would have just phased out of slopestyle snowboarding and competitive professional snowboarding altogether.
 I would have never got to actually explore what I have to offer in the snowboarding world.
 So again, everything happens for a reason.
 I definitely didn’t want to blow out my knee.
 But if I didn’t do that I wouldn’t be where I am now.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Mount Hood Meadows using the map below!